 Wildlife lovers will be in their element when going for walks at Chedworth Nature Reserve, located on a disused section of the Cheltenham to Cirencester railway line.

-The six-acre woods feature beech, oak and hazel trees, while there’s also the chance to see fossil-filled oolitic limestone that’s widespread across the Cotswolds.
-There are also walks that take in the spectacular National Trust property, Chedworth Roman Villas.
+The six-acre woods feature beech, oak and hazel trees, while there’s also the chance to see fossil-filled limestone that’s widespread across the Cotswolds.

-Whether you want to soak up the town’s famous 99 yew trees, pretty golden stone buildings that date back to the 15th century, or the nearby Rococo Garden, Painswick has plenty to offer walkers.
+Whether you want to soak up the town’s famous 99 yew trees or pretty golden stone buildings that date back to the 15th century, Painswick has plenty to offer walkers.

 Known as the Venice of the Cotswolds, Bourton-on-the-Water is a must-visit for walkers who want to discover the village’s charming riverside setting and the picturesque nearby walks.

 There’s a circular route that follows the Windrush and Gloucestershire Way and takes in the beautiful villages of Lower and Upper Slaughter, along with longer routes that encompass the village of Naunton.

 As part of SoGlos’s #InThisTogetherGlos campaign, we are sharing positive news stories from across Gloucestershire, as well as joyful photos taken by readers in our Gloucestershire Coronavirus lockdown diary.
 Get involved, share your stories and pictures by using the #InThisTogetherGlos hashtag.

 With lockdown easing, the sun shining and some businesses starting to reopen, SoGlos has rounded up 10 things to do in Gloucestershire,...

 Fresh air, great exercise and free family entertainment – SoGlos has rounded up of 11 of the best places to get on your bike...